Imipenem/Snox/README.md

 but it does some syntax error checking while parsing.

 ### Current State
-As for now, Snox can parse and execute simple assignements like expressions, it understand variable declaration and their scoping separated by blocks.
+As for now, Snox can parse and execute simple assignments like expressions and it understand variable declaration and their scoping separated by blocks.
-However, there´s currently no support for classes and functions (which will come soon).
+However, there's currently no support for classes and functions (which will come soon).

 ### Basic Syntax